Lakshyadhar Choudhury: Political activities

-After India’s independence, Choudhury was attracted to the ideals of socialism and engaged himself in political activities through the Socialist Party.
+After India's independence, Choudhury was attracted to the ideals of socialism and engaged himself in political activities through the Socialist Party.
 He contested the first elections of free India in 1952 as a Socialist Party candidate, but was defeated by the Congress candidate, Rohini Kumar Choudhury.
 In the 1957 elections to the Assam Legislative Assembly also, he contested from Kamalpur constituency without success.
-However, he won the Guwahati Municipal Corporation election in 1964-65.
+However, he won the Guwahati Municipal Corporation election in 1964–65.
 In 1967, he was elected as a member of the Assam Legislative Assembly.
 Others who won in the same election were Bhupen Hazarika and Bishnu Prasad Rabha.
-These three cult figures of Assamese culture together played a distinctive role in the Assembly and created a new cultural atmosphere in the State.
+These three prominent figures of Assamese culture were elected in the same election and served together in the Assembly.
 Always steadfast in his political beliefs, Choudhury again won in the 1977 election, immediately after the days of The Emergency and joined the Golap Borbora ministry of Janata Party as a cabinet minister of Education and cultural affairs.
 After this election there was great commotion and a mass movement in the country.
 Lakhyadhar Choudhury proved his ability as the Mayor of the Guwahati Municipal Corporation in 1975.
 He was the second Mayor of the Corporation immediately after Radha Govinda Baruah.